oracle-livelabs/oic/oic-gen3/cookbooks/erp-cloud/bipreport/create-connections/create-connections.md

 This lab will walk you through the steps to create connections for all the services which will be used in the Integration Flow.

-Estimated Time: 15 minutes
+Estimated Time: 10 minutes

 ### Objectives
 In this lab, you will:
-- Create REST connection
+- Create REST connection using REST adapter
 - Create ERP Cloud External Report Service connection using SOAP adapter

     > **Note:**  You can use an existing connection if one has already been configured for your environment.